mschoch/tuq/README.md

 * No HTTP support yet
 * No support for joins
 * No support for sub-query
-* Aggregate functions only work when providing a GROUP BY clause
 * No support for HAVING clause
 * ORDER, LIMIT and OFFSET during aggregate queries
 * Array index access in expression (like anArray[index])